openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 In computer vision programs, we frequently have the task of determining which pixels represent something of interest, and which do not.
 Key to building such discriminators is the operation of *thresholding*.

 Thresholding poses a *pixelwise conditional test*—that is, it asks "`if`" the value stored in each pixel *(x,y)* of a source image meets a certain criterion.
-In return, thresholding produces a destination image, which represents where and how the criterion is (or isn't) met in the original's corresponding pixels.
+In return, thresholding produces a destination image, which represents where and how the criterion is (or is not) met in the original's corresponding pixels.
 As we stated earlier, pixels which satisfy the criterion are conventionally assigned 255 (white), while those which don't are assigned 0 (black).
-And as we shall see, the white blobs which result from such thresholding are ideally suited for further analysis by contour tracers.
+And as we shall see, the white blobs which result from such thresholding are ideally suited for further analysis by *contour tracers*.

 Here's an example, a photomicrograph (left) of light-colored cells.
 We'd like to know which pixels represent a cell, and which do not.
 For our criterion, we test for pixels whose grayscale brightness is greater than some constant, the *threshold value*.
 In this illustration, we test against a threshold value of 127, the middle of the 0-255 range: